AdobeDocs/campaign-standard-learn.en/help/integrations/configure-launch-for-triggers.md

 ---
-title: Configure Launch for triggers
+title: Configure Adobe Experience Platform Data Collection for triggers
-description: Learn how to configure configure Launch and add the required properties to your website in order to test you configuration.
+description: Learn how to Adobe Experience Platform Data Collection and add the required properties to your website in order to test your configuration.
 feature: Triggers
 jira: KT-7434
 thumbnail: 332908.jpg